The battery box is one of the few places

 While there is the need to hold the battery secure it shouldn’t be so tight as to make removal difficult.

-When designing a battery box and deciding where to position it, consider how easy it will be to remove and replace the battery.
+When designing a box for your battery and deciding where to position it, consider how easy it will be to remove and replace the battery.

 Batteries are heavy and handling them in a confined space could lead to physical injury.